marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-elementary-windows-with-full-disk-encryption.md

 ### 1.3 Completely Wipe Hard Drive (Recommended, Optional)

-While this step is optional, it is highly recommended to wipe the entire hard drive before starting this setup.
-This ensures your complete hard drive is filled with random data, which makes it much harder to decrypt your data after your completed this setup.
-It also makes sure you don't have any remainings of a (potential) previous install on your hard disk.
+While this step is optional, it is highly recommended to wipe the entire hard drive before starting the setup.
+This ensures your complete hard drive is filled with random data, which makes it much harder to decrypt your data once you're done setting everything up.
+It also makes sure, you don't have any remainings of a (potential) previous install on your hard disk.

 To do so, we boot elementary OS in Demo Mode: